sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let listEventsByType = try await asyncFunction(
+                let listEventsByType = try await chatClient.listEventsByType(
-                    for: chatClient.listEventsByTypeAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     eventType: EventType.ANNOUNCEMENT, // "announcement"
                     limit: KotlinInt(int: 20), /* Defaults to 200 on backend API server */
                     cursor = nil // OPTIONAL: The cursor value from previous search attempt to indicate next paginated fetch.
 Null if fetching the first list of events.
-                    )
                 )
                 // Resolve `listEventsByType` from HERE onwards(ex. update UI displaying the response data)...
             } catch {